fugue/fregot/examples/demo/demo_walkthrough.md

 :watch deny
 ```

-IN `repl-debug-input.json`, REPLACE `ami-atotallyfakeamiid` WITH `ami-04b9e92b5572fa0d1` AND SAVE.
+IN `repl_demo_input.json`, REPLACE `ami-atotallyfakeamiid` WITH `ami-04b9e92b5572fa0d1` AND SAVE.
 FREGOT AUTOMATICALLY RELOADS THE INPUT AND OUTPUTS THE EVALUATION, SO YOU'LL SEE THIS:

 ```
-Reloaded examples/ami_id/repl-debug-input.json
+Reloaded examples/demo/repl_demo_input.json
 {}
 ```

 THIS MEANS THE TERRAFORM PLAN INPUT HAS PASSED VALIDATION BECAUSE THE AMI IDs ARE ON THE WHITELIST.

 IN THE INPUT, UNDO THE CHANGE SO `ami-04b9e92b5572fa0d1` IS REPLACED WITH `ami-atotallyfakeamiid` AND SAVE AGAIN.
 FREGOT RELOADS THE INPUT AND PRINTS THE UPDATED EVALUATION.
 YOU'LL SEE THIS:

 ```
-Reloaded examples/ami_id/repl-debug-input.json
+Reloaded examples/demo/repl_demo_input.json
 = true
 ```

 THE TERRAFORM PLAN INPUT NOW FAILS VALIDATION, AS IT SHOULD.
-IF YOU LIKE, YOU CAN EVEN CHANGE THE POLICY FILE AND FREGOT WILL AUTOMATICALLY RELOAD THAT, TOO, AND PRINT THE UPDATED EVALUATION.
-IN `ami_id_debug.rego` ON LINE 5, CHANGE `ami-04b9e92b5572fa0d1` TO `ami-atotallyfakeamiid`.
+YOU CAN EVEN CHANGE THE POLICY FILE AND FREGOT WILL AUTOMATICALLY RELOAD THAT, TOO, AND PRINT THE UPDATED EVALUATION.
+IN `demo.rego` ON LINE 5, CHANGE `ami-04b9e92b5572fa0d1` TO `ami-atotallyfakeamiid`.
 NOW LINE 5 LOOKS LIKE THIS:

 ```
   "ami-atotallyfakeamiid", "ami-0b69ea66ff7391e80"